 There’s a number of solutions that you can use to the different problems, but if you want to fix all of the problems you have with hard water, you want to buy a softener for your water.

 A water softener will remove things such as iron, magnesium, and calcium from the water as it’s coming from your source.
 This investment could help you save a lot of money and headaches.

 Another option is reverse osmosis systems, and these can help with eliminating contaminants that are potentially harmful.

 It’s true that hard water is a problem and that it can affect a lot of things in your life.
 But the good news is that there are also things that you can do to help your problems with hard water being eliminated.

 About Aqua Care

 We service more than 800 water systems throughout Southwest Florida on a regular basis.
 The various types of systems we install and service range from the standard aerator water system to the more modern twin tank water systems designed to remove offensive odors and soften the water.
-We also maintain point of entry, or whole house, reverse osmosis systems.
+We also maintain point of entry, or the whole house, reverse osmosis systems.
 Contact us today: (239) 939-3656